 In the "low for long" scenario, short and long-term nominal interest rates are expected to remain low over the next decade, combined with a period of low economic growth.
 The rationale behind this scenario is that structural factors, such as demographic trends, total factor productivity or an increased preference for scarce safe assets, along with cyclical factors, have pushed interest rates down to low levels.
 While the effects of cyclical factors will fade gradually over time, the structural factors will remain in place.
-This will keep consumption, investment growth, as
+This will keep consumption, investment growth, as well as nominal and real (short and long-term) interest rates at low levels, reflecting an environment of "secular stagnation".

-2 For references to a broader discussion of global trends, see Technical Documentation, Section A. 3 For further details see Technical Documentation, Section A. The scenarios are simulated using a Panel VAR model conditional on demographic factors and total factor productivity growth.
+For references to a broader discussion of global trends, see Technical Documentation, Section A.

+For further details see Technical Documentation, Section A. The scenarios are simulated using a Panel VAR model conditional on demographic factors and total factor productivity growth.
 Several model specifications, as well as a set of other models, were analysed for the purposes of robustness.
 The results are compared with the projections of major international institutions.